Adventure Time season 5: Production

 This season was the last to feature Rebecca Sugar as a writer and storyboard artist.

 On October 12, 2012, it was announced that Cartoon Network had officially renewed Adventure Time for a fifth season.
 The episode titles were released on November 2, 2012 by Frederator Studios, while the show had just reached the end of its fourth season.
 Based on production numbers, "Finn the Human" was the first episode that underwent production, and it was also the first episode aired.
 The season contains 52 episodes, twice the normal number of episodes per season.
 Both Frederator and storyboard artist Jesse Moynihan explained that originally, a four-part special was supposed to divide the season in half, but that the special was pushed off, and later cancelled.
 However, some elements of the planned special were later used in the show's sixth season's episode "Something Big".
 In production, the first half of the season was referred to as season 5.1, and the second half was referred to as 5.2.

 This season's episodes were produced in a process similar to those of the previous seasons.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's fifty-two episodes.)
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
 Although almost all of the episodes are hand-animated, the fifteenth episode, "A Glitch Is a Glitch", was created by guest animator David OReilly in his signature 3-D animation.
 According to Adam Muto, OReilly was brought on board after Ward expressed an interest in letting him helm an episode.
 Initially, the producers had wanted OReilly to appear in earlier seasons, but the network was hesitant to bring in guest directors.
 Eventually, the network relented, and he was finally approved to appear in the fifth season.
 British animator James Baxter guest animated the horse featured in the episode "James Baxter the Horse".
 For the first half of the season, the writers room was largely composed of Ward, Kent Osborne, and Pat McHale.
 McHale eventually left the series to create Over the Garden Wall, and Jack Pendarvis and the newly promoted Muto and were brought on board to pen story outlines.